koriroys/pakyow-docs/docs/routing/_overview.md

       p params[:msg]
     end

-    # sending a GET request to '/say/hello' prints 'hello'
+    # sending a GET request to '/say/hello' prints 'hello' to the log